© 2020 All rights reserved

 What is the jurisdictional certification of palm oil?

-The jurisdictional approach to the certification of palm oil in practice refers to the application of the RSPO Principles and Criteria at the level of the jurisdiction.
-Ideally, it should simplify and reduce the costs of certification thus expanding RSPO coverage while improving social and environmental outcomes.
-All actors in the palm oil supply chain, from independent smallholders, medium to industrial scale plantations, mills, traders and transporters should be covered.
-The central challenge of the approach is how to simplify, expand and reduce the costs of implementing the Principles and Criteria without diluting them.
+The jurisdictional certification of palm oil refers to the application of sustainability principles and criteria at the level of the jurisdiction.
+By certifying a jurisdiction, all actors in the palm oil supply chain — including independent smallholders, medium to industrial scale plantations, mills, traders and transporters — should comply with the sustainability principles and criteria.

 A jurisdiction is an official administrative area led by a government with the authority to issue regulations that apply to everyone living or working in the area.
 In Indonesia, a jurisdiction can be a province or a district or a village.
 Jurisdictional certification looks at the medium scale, neither too big or small.
 In turn, the village governments lack sufficient authority and scale to address challenges to sustainability.
 Consequently, jurisdictional approaches focus on the district or provincial level.
 The best level for the implementation of the jurisdictional approach depends on the authority of the level of government as stipulated by laws and regulations.

 What are the main elements of jurisdictional certification?